alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 and it lies completely out of my depth.
 As this article is already long enough, allow me to just touch over the main issues.
+The primary objective is just to avoid being shot down as I'm not planning to visit any foreign countries in person,

 No matter what you have heard, it is [legal to fly civilian aircraft](https://www.ejiltalk.org/skies-spies-and-scientific-surveys-the-legal-aspects-of-chinese-unmanned-balloon-flight-over-american-territory/).